-We agree that the strategic plan should be the responsibility of the fire and rescue authority, but also believe that there is a need to put in place robust internal and external scrutiny and accountability arrangements, including arrangements for external inspection and public disclosure.
+We agree that the strategic plan should be co-produced between the authority and the Chief Fire Officer, but the ultimate responsibility should lie with the fire and rescue authority.
+We believe that there is an urgent need to put in place robust internal and external scrutiny and accountability arrangements, including arrangements for external inspection and public disclosure of both the authority and the service.
+All of these are currently inadequate.